Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 The path of the failing assert, however, is of interest.
 As mentioned above, it first needs to be determined if the path is reachable.
 If so, it will find a concrete counter-example.
 The `PC` for the failing branch is `(A > 15) && (A + B <= 100)`.
 This are the excact contraints that we used in the SMT example, so we already know that this `PC` can be satisfied if `A = 16` and `B = 84`.
 Since the failing assert can be reached, we know that an extra `require()` is needed to make sure that this `PC` becomes unsatisfiable.

+### Limitations

+The `specialAdd()` function is of course a really simple function.
+It doesn't interact with state variables, it doesn't call other local function, and also doesn't call external functions.

+It gets more interesting when these things do happen.
+If a local function is called it can still be relatively easy to make this function inline.
+But what if this function is recursive (unlikely in a smart-contract, but possible)?
+Or what if the function is self-containing (like `specialAdd()`) but it makes use of a loop of which the loop bound it determined by an argument to the function.
+Or what if the function calls an external function of an interface and we don't have the code of the implementation?

+This means that we the symbolic execution has to have some trade-offs.
+For example only looping up to a certain amount when dealing with parameter-determined loop bounds.
+When an external call is done of which we don't have the code, the tool could simply return a random value (in the domain of the return type of the external call), or it could simply give up and return.
+But this of course ignores the possibility that the external call makes a change in the state variables of the original contract which can influence the flow for the rest of the original function.

+Note that these limitations have to do with the symbolic execution.
+Not with SMT.
+SMT is simply the tools to help with (logical) constraints.

+### Symbolic executions tools for Solidity

+TODO

 ## Static analysis

+TODO

+## How Byont uses these techniques

+At Byont we make heavy use of Foundry's fuzzing capabilities.
+Besides that, we are also making use of slither, SMTChecker and Mythril and KEVM.
+It is important to use multiple tools, since none of then can will find all problems.
+This is not because the tools are not good, because they are good.
+It's just that their methods of implementing the analysis techniques can focus on other aspects.

 <!-- ## Constraint Horn Clauses (CHC)